-- Follow the "S" curve of the parking lot. - Have students ready to exit the vehicle when you pull up to the drop off area.
+• Follow the "S" curve of the parking lot.

+• Have students ready to exit the vehicle when you pull up to the drop off area (along the front sidewalk of the school).
 A quick and safe exit from the car keeps traffic moving.

 • After your student exits the car, wait for the car in front of you to move forward before moving your car.
-Please do not pull around cars.
-This is dangerous.
+Please do not pull around cars unless a staff member directs you to do so in the car line.